 - Customer service.
 The Agency is committed to providing customer-friendly, streamlined service.
 The Agency will administer its programs fairly and in accordance with both the letter and the spirit of all equal opportunity and fair housing legislation and applicable Executive Orders. - Partnerships.
-The Agency's ability to serve eligible households is enhanced by working with its partners, such as borrowers, property management agents, tenants, other lenders, nonprofit organizations, and state and local agencies. - Effective use of resources.
-As publicly funded initiatives, the Agency's Multi-Family Housing programs must use tax dollars efficiently.
+Working with its partners, such as borrowers, property management agents, tenants, other lenders, nonprofit organizations, and State and local agencies, can enhance the Agency's ability to better serve eligible households. - Effective use of resources.
+As publicly funded initiatives, the Multi-Family Housing programs must use tax dollars efficiently.
 The Agency aims to minimize administrative costs, underwrite loans responsibly, and leverage funding with private sources of credit to the extent possible.